CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 #### Treasure

 As for the treasure, the nothic safeguards its riches in a battered wooden chest secreted in a niche beneath the north bridge, at the crevasse's bottom.
 The chest remains out of sight when observed from the crevasse's edge, but any character descending into the chasm can readily spot it.
-The chest contains 160 silver pieces, 120 gold pieces, five malachite gems, each worth 15 gold pieces, two potions of healing, and a scroll of augury.
+The chest contains 160 silver pieces, 120 bronze coins, five malachite gems, each worth 15 bronze coins, two potions of healing, and a scroll of augury.

 Additionally, the chest houses a +1 longsword enclosed within a silver-chased scabbard.
 The sword bears the inscription "Talon," and its hilt takes on the form of a bird of prey with its wings outstretched.
 It once belonged to a renowned knight named Aldith Tresendar, who was known as the Black Hawk.
 Any character who succeeds on a DC 15 Intelligence (History) check can identify the sword's significance and recollect this historical lore.
 Sir Aldith lost his life defending against an orc assault through the concealed caverns below his manor, and his prized blade, Talon, was left behind until it was found by the nothic.